Sekisui Chemical

 Sekisui Chemical is a Plastics manufacturer with head offices in Osaka and Tokyo.
 The company owns a plethora of subsidiaries engaged in a variety of businesses.
 Sekisui has over 27,000 employees in more than eighteen countries worldwide.

 History

 Sekisui Chemical was founded on March 3, 1947.

-In October 2020, a 45-year old researcher was accused of engaging in corporate espionage against Sekisui on behalf of Guangdong-based Chaozhou Three-Circle (Group).
+In October 2020, a 45-year old researcher was accused of engaging in corporate espionage against Sekisui on behalf of Guangdong-based Chaozhou Three-Circle.

 Sekisui has been recognized for its environmental efforts and in 2020 was ranked as the 12th most sustainable corporation in the world by the Canadian organization Corporate Knights Inc.